oweno-tfwm/YA_Tiploc_List/README.md

 STANOX code is removed from rows with STANOX 46245,87581

+The Railmap data contains a large number of records that are not TIPLOCs, but are level crossing and junction locations - these can be distinguished by being 9 characters long starting 'ELOC' e.g. ELOC02161

 7)	OpenRailData:
 The following TIPLOCs are removed from the dataset as a result of manual cleansing